commeta/fast_io/README.md

 The Fast_IO extension was rigorously tested on Ubuntu 24.04, with a Ryzen 12 Cores CPU, 16GB RAM, and a SATA 3 SSD.
 Here are the results for some of the key functions when executed in a loop of 10,000 iterations, with linear index incrementation (to avoid cache hits) and repeated searches for the same index:

 ```
-write_key_value_pair: 0.11487889289856 (0.00001149)
+file_push_line: 0.13037991523743 (0.00001304)
-find_value_by_key: 1.1644461154938 (0.00011644)
+file_search_line: 2.8793230056763 (0.00028793)
-find_value_by_key repeat: 0.059406042098999 (0.00000594)
+file_search_line repeat: 0.091537952423096 (0.00000915)
-delete_key_value_pair: 10.655761003494 (0.00106558)
+file_defrag_lines: 0.87505483627319 (0.00008751)
-indexed_write_key_value_pair: 0.21924114227295 (0.00002192)
+file_push_data: 0.23846697807312 (0.00002385)
-indexed_find_value_by_key: 0.91544914245605 (0.00009154)
+file_search_data: 2.5550649166107 (0.00025551)
-indexed_find_value_by_key repeat: 0.11506295204163 (0.00001151)
+file_search_data repeat: 0.17655897140503 (0.00001766)
-pop_key_value_pair: 0.20079398155212 (0.00002008)
+file_pop_line: 0.3167359828949 (0.00003167)
 ```

 ## Call Costs

 The table of function call costs in ascending order:

-- select_key_value Very low consumption, sector-based reading of a file segment.
+- file_select_line Very low consumption, sector-based reading of a file segment.
-- update_key_value Very low consumption, sector-based writing of a file segment.
+- file_update_line Very low consumption, sector-based writing of a file segment.
-- pop_key_value_pair Low consumption, with very low alignment, reading from the end of the file, truncating the file.
+- file_pop_line Low consumption, with very low alignment, reading from the end of the file, truncating the file.
-- write_key_value_pair Very low consumption, writing a line at the end of the file.
+- file_push_line Very low consumption, writing a line at the end of the file.
-- insert_key_value Very low consumption, writing a line at the end of the file.
+- file_insert_line Very low consumption, writing a line at the end of the file.
-- indexed_write_key_value_pair Low consumption, writing a line at the end of the index file and a block at the end of the data file.
+- file_push_data Low consumption, writing a line at the end of the index file and a block at the end of the data file.
-- find_value_by_key Medium consumption, reading the entire file.
+- file_search_line Medium consumption, reading the entire file.
-- find_array_by_key Medium consumption, reading the entire file.
+- file_search_array Medium consumption, reading the entire file.
-- detect_align_size Medium consumption, reading the entire file.
+- file_analize Medium consumption, reading the entire file.
-- get_index_keys Medium consumption, reading the entire file.
+- file_get_keys Medium consumption, reading the entire file.
-- hide_key_value_pair Medium consumption, reading the entire file, writing a line to the file.
+- file_erase_line Medium consumption, reading the entire file, writing a line to the file.
-- indexed_find_value_by_key Medium consumption, reading the entire index file and a block of the data file.
+- file_search_data Medium consumption, reading the entire index file and a block of the data file.
-- delete_key_value_pair High consumption, full reading/writing the entire file.
+- file_defrag_lines Very high consumption, full reading/writing the entire file.
-- update_key_value_pair High consumption, full reading/writing of the entire file.
+- file_replace_line Very high consumption, full reading/writing of the entire file.
-- rebuild_data_file Very high consumption, full reading/writing of index and data files.
+- file_defrag_data Very high consumption, full reading/writing of index and data files.

 ## Function Overview